-Wednesday May 1st 2019 was a Bank Holiday in Europe but not in Ireland.
-This affects SEPA bank payments – so all welfare payments due to be paid into banks/credit unions on May 1st will receive payment on Tuesday 30th April.
+Friday May 1st 2020 is a Bank Holiday in Europe but not in Ireland.
+This affects SEPA bank payments – so any welfare payments due to be paid into banks/credit unions on Friday, May 1st should arrive instead on Thursday 30th April.

 See a full list of Bank Holidays in Ireland Here

 Payment Arrangements for Welfare and Pensions:

 Remember – all welfare and pension payments are fortnightly now – so not all payments will be affected by this Bank Holiday.

 Payments due on Monday 4th May can be collected on Friday May 1st or Saturday 2nd May.
 (Many Post Offices may close at lunch-time on Saturday 2nd May).